DonovanWu/SerpentDance/README.md

 ### pingsweep.py

 A script to perform a parallelized ping sweep.
 You can either provide a network range in CIDR format (pass as an argument) or a file containing a list of IP addresses to ping (pass to stdin).

-When testing in a private network environment, I noticed when more threads are used, I tend to not receive replies from more hosts that are actually up.
-I do not know the reason.
-If you have insight on what might have caused this, please let me know by all means.
+When testing in a private network environment, I noticed the more threads I used, the more false negative I tend to get (i.e. replies not received from hosts that are actually up).
+Same thing seem to happen to `nmap -sn` and `arp-scan` and I do not know the reason.
+If you have insights on what might have caused this, please let me know by all means.
 As for now, I'm setting the default number of threads to 4 for a balance between accuracy and speed (which is a bit on the slow side).

 This script requires `ipaddress`.